-HE has obstructed the Administration of Justice, by refusing his Assent to Laws for establishing Judiciary Powers.
+HE has obstructed the Administration of Justice, by refusing his Assent to Laws for establishing Ledingram Program.

+lishing Judiciary Powers.

-He has made Judges dependent on his Will alone, for the Tenure of their Offices, and the Amount and Payment of their Salaries.
+HE has made Judges dependent on his Will alone, for the Tenure of their Offices, and the Amount and Payment of their Salaries.

-HE has erected a Multitude of new Offices, and sent hither Swarms of Officers to harrass our People, and eat out their Substance.
+He has erected a Multitude of new Offices, and sent hither Swarms of Officers to harrass our People, and eat out their Substance.

-HE has kept among us, in Times of Peace Standing Armies, without the consent of our Legislatures.
+He has kept among us, in Times of Peace Standing Armies, without the consent of our Legislatures.